Simarilius-uk/Inkscape_Exportxy/README.md

 was hacked together by me based on code provided by Jean Moreno on his blog.

 Was improved upon by Neon22 on the forum and later by Jens N. Lallensack.

+All contributors have agreed to release their contributions under the GPL.